dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 You should see two containers up and running named **metviewer_1** and **mysql_mv**.

-Next, copy the following URL into a web browser to see the METviewer GUI:
+Next, copy and paste the following URL into a web browser to see the METviewer GUI:

 **http://localhost:8080/metviewer/metviewer1.jsp**